mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Turn e.g. #jvpp.info into #game-x.info - lettersoup guild-id to more
   meaningful prefix.
 This will apply to all channels in that discord - "guild" renames.

+- Change format for channel names of "sn3y" discord from something like
+  #sn3y.debug to #logs/debug.log - changing of channel name format.

+  Format template uses `python str.format syntax`_ with "name" (channel name) and "prefix" (guild prefix - will be "log-bot" in this example) values.
+  Default format is ``{prefix}.{name}``.

+  This format option does not affect monitor-channel name - should be
+  #rdircd.monitor.log-bot here - see "chan-monitor-guild" option under [irc]
+  section for changing that.

+  .. _python str.format syntax: https://docs.python.org/3/library/string.html#format-string-syntax

 - Rename that long channel to have a shorter name (retaining guild prefix) - "chan" renames.